wesley-trust/wesleytrust-com/_posts/2021-04-08-graph-api-locations-config.md

 The current groups are:
 - All Users
 - All Guests
+- All Devices
 - SVC-CA; Exclude from all Conditional Access policies
+- SVC-EM; Exclude from all Endpoint Manager device policies
+- SVC-EM; Exclude from all Endpoint Manager user policies

 The definitions of these groups are available in the [GraphAPIConfig][GraphAPIConfig] template repo in GitHub.
 By defining these groups, rather than using the inbuilt "All Users" options within Conditional Access, allows for greater customisation of each policy.